-This case study was written by Adjunct Assistant Professor Chet Van Wert in collaboration with Research Fellow Ulrich Atz.
+This case study was written by Adjunct Assistant Professor Chet Van Wert in collaboration with Research Fellow Ulrich Atz in 2022 and updated in 2024.
 Financial analysis was provided by Associate Research Scholar Divya Chandra, and Senior Research Lead Chisara Ehiemere, of the NYU Stern Center for Sustainable Business.
+We thank Professors Massimiliano Bonacchi and Julian Yeo for feedback and edits.